FleischerResearchLab/biosses_d2v/README.md

 ## What does **biosses-doc2vec** do?

 **biosses-doc2vec** implements the paragraph vector approach ([Le & Mikolov, 2014](https://arxiv.org/pdf/1405.4053.pdf)) to benchmarking BIOSSES sentences.

 **biosses-doc2vec** uses the Doc2Vec model library from Gensim as it is the only popular open-source implementation of the paragraph vector model in Python as of now ([documentation](https://radimrehurek.com/gensim/models/doc2vec.html)).

-**biosses-doc2vec** also implements the training corpus for Doc2Vec –– PubMed Central articles in the Open Access Subset part of which the original BIOSSES's paragraph vectors were trained on.
-Different levels of granularity are available via a FTP server to download these articles (see [this](https://www.ncbi.nlm.nih.gov/pmc/tools/ftp/)).
-  - **biosses-doc2vec** allows bulk downloads (i.e. not by individual articles) of Commercial and Non-Commercial packages only.
+**biosses-doc2vec** also implements the training corpus for Doc2Vec, which is the PubMed Central Open Access (PMCOA) Subset of biomedical papers – part of which the original BIOSSES paragraph vectors were trained on.
+Different levels of granularity are available via a FTP server to download corpus text (see [this](https://www.ncbi.nlm.nih.gov/pmc/tools/ftp/)); **biosses-doc2vec** enforces bulk downloads (i.e. not by individual papers) of Commercial and Non-Commercial packages.
+  > **biosses-doc2vec** treats each paper from the PMCOA Subset as a document with a vector to train.

-Finally, **`biosses-doc2vec.py`** can be used in the CLI to execute both the training and benchmarking in just one line.
+Finally, **`biosses-doc2vec.py`** can be used in the CLI to execute both the training and benchmarking with just one line of code.

 ## What are the classes in **biosses-doc2vec** for?

+### **PMCOASubsetCorpus**:

+Downloads a corpus that can be either part or all of the PubMed Central Open Access Subset.

+  > Corpus bulk directories to be downloaded are specified by the `packages` parameter.
+Since they are named after the alphanumeric grouping of journal titles they contain, an iterable of any combination of the following groupings is valid: `0-9A-B` **(default)**, `C-H`, `I-N`, `O-Z`.

+Customizes characteristics of the corpus.

+  > These include exact number of papers to be loaded into the resulting corpus; lemmatized or not; iterator or list in memory; stopwords to remove; regex pattern to be rid of.

+Stores paths to downloaded papers internally.

 ### **BIOSSESDataset**:

-Enables downloading and converting biomedical sentence pair and annotator score tables into 2 separate DataFrames.
+Enables downloading and converting biomedical sentence pair and annotator score tables into 2 separate DataFrames via `get_sentence_df` and `get_score_df`.

 Benchmarks a Doc2Vec model via `benchmark_with_d2v` with the Pearson correlation metric.

-### **PMCOASubsetCorpus**:

-Downloads a corpus that can be either part or all of the PubMed Central Open Access Subset.
-  - Since corpus bulk directories are named after the alphanumeric grouping of journal titles they contain, users can specify by passing to `packages` an iterable of any combination of the following groupings: `0-9A-B` **(default)**, `C-H`, `I-N`, `O-Z`.

-  - Users can also choose the exact number of articles to be loaded into the resulting corpus, along with options of lemmatization and turning it into an iterator or a list in memory.

 ### **Doc2VecRunner**:

 An abstraction to streamline training Doc2Vec on a particular corpus.
-  - `**kwargs` refers to any parameters passed into the instantiation of Doc2Vec [here](https://radimrehurek.com/gensim/models/doc2vec.html#gensim.models.doc2vec.Doc2Vec), **except** `documents` and `corpus_file`.
+  > `**kwargs` refers to any parameters passed into the instantiation of Doc2Vec [here](https://radimrehurek.com/gensim/models/doc2vec.html#gensim.models.doc2vec.Doc2Vec), **except** `documents` and `corpus_file`.

 ## Requirements: